PrototypeZone/ceng317/hardware/pcb/README.md

 -   [Schematic File](/hardware/pcb/StudentName2023-09-24.kicad_sch)
 -   [PCB File](/hardware/pcb/StudentName2023-09-24.kicad_pcb)
 6. Download the above /hardware/pcb/StudentName2023-09-24.kicad_pro, pcb, and sch.
+7. Use KiCad to open the _pro project file, then navigate to opening the PCB file.
-7. Use KiCad to change the board in the PCB view to have your name and the current date.
+8. Change the board in the PCB view to have your name and the current date.
-8. Route the BJT as a switch circuit (Section 4.5 Page 192 in your Electronic Devices by Floyd) traces on the PCB.
+9. Route the BJT as a switch circuit (Section 4.5 Page 192 in your Electronic Devices by Floyd) traces on the PCB.
 To do this:
    - Click on the the end of say a resistor and press 'x' on the keyboard.
    - Then click on the other terminal that it should be connected to.
    - The ground connections inside the connector pins are already made on the Raspberry Pi board, you do not need to make them on your board.
-9. Save "project as" what you changed the name and date to.
+10. Save "project as" what you changed the name and date to.
-10. Use File->fabrication outputs->Gerbers (.gbr)... to Plot the Gerbers
+11. Use File->fabrication outputs->Gerbers (.gbr)... to Plot the Gerbers
-11. also "Generate Drill Files"->PTH and NPTH in single file
+12. also "Generate Drill Files"->PTH and NPTH in single file
-12. Save project
+13. Save project
-13. Use the Gerber Viewer to preview:
+14. Use the Gerber Viewer to preview:
     1. F_Cu.gtl
     2. B_Cu.gbl
     3. F_Silkscreen.gto